LANDSCAPING

 Mulch: Homeowners must use mulch or an approved substitute in their front yards [See below for more information re: mulch].

 Lake treatments: We have a contract with Aquagenix to do monthly treatments of the lakes throughout our community.
+In fact, we have them coming 2x a month during the hottest months to control all the issues.
+If you see something that needs to be addressed, please contact the Rialto Office.

 IMPORTANT THINGS TO KNOW: